 - Third is the finish-to-finish predecessor relationship between tasks A and B. That tells the software that tasks A and B must finish on the same date, even though they may not start at the same time.

-Each of the task bars is linked to the project network which allows our dynamic scheduling to control the sequencing of tasks based on the predecessor relationships and the amount of work in the task.
+We link each task bar to the project network.
+That allows our dynamic scheduling to control the sequencing of tasks based on the predecessor relationships and the amount of work in the task.
+It also give you early warning on problems.
+Due dates just hide them until you get to them.